-Already today communities are suffering from violence due to climate change related events.
-Syria and Somalia are at the front-line as droughts and famine driven by the changing natural conditions contribute to civil unrests.
-We are expecting 150 million climate refugees to leave their homes by 2050.
-Climate change related events contribute to destabilisation of governments and social cohesion in countries already struggling with variety of other challenges.
+Already today communities are suffering from violence due to climate change-related events.
+Droughts and famine driven by the changing natural conditions contribute to civil unrests.
+The number of climate refugees is expected to rise.
+Climate change-related events contribute to destabilisation of governments and social cohesion in countries already struggling with variety of other challenges.
 Moreover, the consequences of our actions today will be borne by the future generations and are impacting mostly women and poor communities.

 The role of SCI

 All this means that if we are serious about living the SCI mission and values in a meaningful way, we have to answer the call for climate justice!
 Especially that it is often coming from the impacted communities in the countries where SCI and its partners are active.